itsgreatness/tiny-snake/README.md

 # how to install
 create a bookmark and change the url to javascript: + paste code from minified.js
+## !IMPORTANT! i will try to keep index.html and minified.js updated but you should probably copy ./sources/main.js instead !IMPORTANT!

 # dev tools
 [js minifier](https://www.digitalocean.com/community/tools/minify)